 Input and language

-Touch keyboard improvements.
-Since we redesigned the touch keyboard back with the Fall Creators Update, Insiders have provided all sorts of amazing suggestions.
-This included requests for: a split layout (done!), more languages (we now support 190+), Acrylic (it’s now in all our touch keyboard layouts) and shape-writing for the wide keyboard (its in there, too).
+- Since we redesigned the touch keyboard back with the Fall Creators Update, Insiders have provided all sorts of amazing suggestions.
+Improvements based on your feedback include split layout, more languages (we now support 190+), Acrylic, and shapewriting for the wide keyboard.

 Install and update

-New features for Delivery Optimization.
-We received a lot of feedback from IT Pro Insiders telling us that they rely on Delivery Optimization to reduce the bandwidth consumption on their network.
-So, we added multiple policies (both Group Policies and MDM Policies) for more bandwidth control and visibility.
+- We received a lot of feedback from IT professionals telling us that they rely on Delivery Optimization to reduce the bandwidth consumption on their network, so, we added both Group Policies and MDM Policies for more bandwidth control and visibility.

-Of course, this is just a small snapshot of the Insider feedback that came pouring in over the past six months.
+Of course, this is just a small snapshot of the Windows Insider feedback that came pouring in over the past six months.
 In fact, Windows Insider can proudly claim to have helped shape just about every aspect of Windows 10 April Update—from brilliant feature suggestions to timely alerts on bugs.

-As we jump into development of the next version of Windows, Insider feedback is already having a huge impact – especially on new features like Sets.
+As we jump into the development of the next version of Windows, your feedback is already having a huge impact, especially on new features like Sets.

-For help providing the kind of feedback that makes the most impact, check out our feedback tips here.
-Who knows, in another six months, we might well be looking back at your feedback and how it made for a better Windows.
+Who knows, in another six months, we might be looking back at your feedback and how it made Windows better.